Study abroad semester in Poland

 It is clearly recognizable that there are two types of universities to choose from: pure business schools and universities.
 The pure business schools are: Kozminski University, SGH Warsaw School of Economics and the Wroclaw University of Economics and Business, as can be seen from their good positioning in the Eduniversal ranking.
 Hence, don’t worry if you don’t see them ranked by the other rankers: this is due to the fact that they are considered to be “niche” institutions, and so not covered by the general universities rankings.
 Then, you can find also two universities: University of Warsaw and University of Wroclaw, which are mentioned in almost all the most important rankings, with the first one having a slight advantage over the second one.

-When it comes to university’s fees, Poland is pretty cheap, with a median 1350€/semester for EU free mover students and 1875€/semester for non-EU free mover students.
+When it comes to university’s fees, Poland is cheap as well, with a median 1350€/semester for EU free mover students and 1875€/semester for non-EU free mover students.